GabrielRossi-gr/Node-Commands/npm/readme.md

-os comandos de terminal do npm estão escritos no README do repositorio
+os comandos de terminal do npm estão escritos no README do repositório